Barsoom | Pellucidar | Moon | Venus | Caspak | Historical

 The island of Caspak is located where the South Pacific Ocean meets the Antarctic Ocean.
 Caspak is the remains of a giant volcano approximately 130 miles across and 180 miles north to south.
 The island is completely surrounded by an impenetrable cliff that is tall enough to trap hot volcanic air inside, ensuring a tropical atmosphere.
 The volcano's crater contains an inland sea 60 miles across and 120 miles long, which contains two islands; the northernmost is the island of Oo-oh.

 Even though it is in the Antarctic Ocean, the island's southern side is warmer than the northern, with the further north you travel the cooler it gets.
-This is because the ground level at the southern side is lower and so benefits the most from the heated, heavy volcanic air but travelling north the ground level rises, making the land colder.
-This ensures that the cold-blooded dinosaurs that live on the island remain in the south of the island, while warm-blooded animals are found in the north, for the Land that Time Forgot has an extremely unusual ecosystem.
+This is because the ground level at the southern side is lower and so benefits the most from the heated, heavy volcanic air, but travelling north the ground level rises, making the land colder.
+This ensures that the cold-blooded dinosaurs that live on the island remain in the south, while warm-blooded animals are found in the north, for the Land that Time Forgot has an extremely unusual ecosystem.

 Creatures of Caspak